elmat0/icons_etc/README.md

 # icons_etc

+Random icons, inkscape doodlings etc.

-Random icons etc. Primarily used as a staging area for merging into elementaryPlus
+Primarily used as a static staging area for merging into [elementaryPlus](https://github.com/mank319/elementaryPlus).